PHLAK/SemVer-CLI/README.md

     $ echo $?
     201

-If necessary you can get additional output by increasing verbosity.
+You can get additional output by increasing verbosity if necessary.

     $ semver get:pre-release --verbose
     The pre-release value is not set